klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-One way to invoke a specific method of a smart contract is to use it with `caver.contract` or use [caver.transaction.smartContractExecution], [caver.transaction.feeDelegatedSmartContractExecution] or [caver.transaction.feeDelegatedSmartContractExecutionWithRatio] transaction.
+A smart contract can be executed using one of the followings, depending on the type of contract executing transaction: `Contract` class in `caver.contract` or [caver.transaction.smartContractExecution], [caver.transaction.feeDelegatedSmartContractExecution], or [caver.transaction.feeDelegatedSmartContractExecutionWithRatio].

-To transact with a smart contract:
+To send a transaction for executing a smart contract:

 ```javascript
 // test.js